torbjorndahlen/step-template/README.md

 ### Module

-Can contain one or more angular directives for rendering steps RainCatcher steps using Angularjs directives to build feature rich UI as part of the workflow.
+Modules can contain one or more angular directives for rendering steps.
+RainCatcher steps use Angularjs directives to build feature rich UI as part of the workflow.
 Each step is divided into two types for directives:

 - Edit section